You entered the most comprehensive Tennis Grand Slam Online Database

 Plays

 Ruse won two junior singles titles and eight junior doubles titles.
-The biggest title of her junior career was the Grade 1 Canadian Open Junior Championships, where she beat Katie Swan in the final.
-Ruse also reached the semifinals of Junior Wimbledon in 2014 and the final of Eddie Herr.
+The biggest title of her junior career was the Grade-1 Canadian Open Junior Championships, where she beat Katie Swan in the final.
+Ruse also reached the semifinals of the 2014 Wimbledon girls' singles event in 2014 and the final of Eddie Herr.
+On the ITF Junior Circuit, she had a career-high combined ranking of 7, achieved on May 18, 2015.

-After taking time off for her high school graduation, Ruse returned to competition in June at a $50k event in Essen, Germany.
+After taking time off for her high school graduation, Ruse returned to competition in June at the $50k event in Essen, Germany.
 As the last direct acceptance, Ruse shocked top seed Aliaksandra Sasnovich in three sets for her first win over a top-100 player.
-Due to rain delays in Essen, Ruse had to play her second-round match the same day and lost in straight sets to Spanish qualifier Olga Sáez Larra.
+Due to rain delays in Essen, she had to play her second-round match the same day and lost in straight sets to qualifier Olga Sáez Larra.

 Tournament AO RG W US Win-Loss